Advantages Of Double Brood Box System (With Pros & Cons)

 Extra Space

 The extra brood box creates extra space for brood development.
-This will be very much useful for large colony members.
+This will be very useful for large colony members.

 Easier To Place An Extra Feeder